 - CalFresh;

 - Medi-Cal:

 - CalWORKs Child Care;

 - Earned Income Tax Credit (EITC); and

-- Child Tax Credit.
+- · Child Tax Credit.

 The CalWORKs Benefit and Resource Model provides a snapshot of several of these benefits as a family's earnings gradually increase.
 CalWORKs grants vary by household size.
-The benefit model displays the interaction between monthly benefits and resources available to CalWORKs families with their earning levels for a family of three with one aided adult and two aided children.4 Earned income changes the benefit amounts of these programs and the total resources available for the family.
+The benefit model displays the interaction between monthly benefits and resources available to CalWORKs families with their earning levels for a family of three with one aided adult and two aided children.
+Earned income changes the benefit amounts of these programs and the total resources available for the family.

-The updated 2017 model has no change on program components compared to last year's version.
+The updated 2018 model has no change on program components compared to last year's version.
 The model displays the poverty threshold under both the OPM and the SPM.
-Medi-Cal benefits and child care are not included as resources, as those two components are reflected as expenses instead of income in the SPM framework.5 The Figure 8C displays information regarding the share of CalWORKs recipients who have no earnings and the share with earnings for at least one month in 2017, along with total monthly resources for those groups (using the median monthly earnings to represent the group with any earnings in 2017).
+Medi-Cal benefits and child care are not included as resources, as those two components are reflected as expenses instead of income in the SPM framework.
+The Figure 8C displays information regarding the share of CalWORKs recipients who have no earnings and the share with earnings for at least one month in 2018, along with total monthly resources for those groups (using the median monthly earnings to represent the group with any earnings in 2018).

-The Women, Infants and Children (WIC) health and nutrition program subsidy is not included because only approximately one-third of CalWORKs recipients receive this benefit.6 Housing subsidies are excluded because few CalWORKs families receive them (approximately 5.3 percent for FFY 2017 based on RADEP).
+The Women, Infants and Children (WIC) health and nutrition program subsidy is not included because only approximately one-third of CalWORKs recipients receive this benefit.
+Housing subsidies are excluded because few CalWORKs families receive them (approximately 5.5 percent for FFY 2017 based on RADEP).
 As noted above, the model reflects benefits and resources available to aided adults and children.
 Cases that include ineligible adults or children receive less.

-4 In September 2017, there were a total of 155,037 CalWORKs cases with one aided adult; 39,475, or 25.5 percent, had one aided adult and two aided children.
-(Data source: MEDS 2018 July.)
+&lt;sup>4 In July 2019, there were a total of 113,320 CalWORKs cases with one aided adult; 28,148, or 24.8 percent, had one aided adult and two aided children.
+(Data source: MEDS 2019 July.)

-5 Based on the latest report by California Department of Health Care Services (May 2018), the average monthly cost of Medi-Cal for CalWORKs recipients is \$239/person for FY 2017-18.
-The average Stage One child care cost is \$750.30/month per child for FY 2017-18, based on CDSS May Revision of the 2017-18 Governor's Budget.
+&lt;sup>5 Based on the latest report by California Department of Health Care Services (May 2019), the average monthly cost of Medi-Cal for CalWORKs recipients is \$251/person for FY 2018-19.